 Eight percent of individuals killed in accidents involving a teen between 15 and 19 in 2017 died when teen motorists were distracted.

-Eight percent of teen drivers were were involved in fatal motor vehicle accidents in 2017 were distracted when the crash happened.
+Eight percent of teen drivers were involved in fatal motor vehicle accidents in 2017 were distracted when the crash happened.

 52 percent of individuals killed in teen distracted driving crashes in 2017 were teens between 15 and 19.